NHLPA begins search for executive director Fehr's successor

 AP Hockey Writer

-The NHL Players’ Association announced Friday night that a search has begun to replace Donald Fehr, who has been executive director of the union for more than a decade.
+The seven-player committee made up of Carolina’s Ian Cole, Buffalo’s Kyle Okposo, Anaheim’s Kevin Shattenkirk, St. Louis’ Justin Faulk, Detroit’s Sam Gagner, Edmonton’s Zach Hyman and Winnipeg’s Nate Schmidt is expected to provide an update on its search to the executive board at its annual meeting in Toronto in June.

-The NHLPA executive board voted to form a search committee, according to a news release that did not say why Fehr was stepping down at a date to be announced later.
-Fehr has been in charge of the NHLPA since December 2010.
+Fehr spent 23 years as executive director of the Major League Baseball Players Association before retiring from that post in 1999.
+He joined the NHLPA in December 2010 and negotiated a CBA with Commissioner Gary Bettman and other league officials in 2013 and an extension in 2020 that gave hockey labor peace through at least 2025.

-“The many players who have played in the NHL over the last eleven years greatly appreciate the significant accomplishments under the leadership of Don Fehr,” player members of the search committee said in a statement.
-“Don joined the NHLPA after a long and successful career as executive eirector of the MLBPA and quickly stabilized the union following a very difficult period.”
+“The many players who have played in the NHL over the last eleven years greatly appreciate the significant accomplishments under the leadership of Don Fehr,” members of the search committee said in a statement.
+“Don joined the NHLPA after a long and successful career as executive director of the MLBPA and quickly stabilized the union following a very difficult period. … We look forward to continuing to work with Don as we go through the succession process.”

-Fehr led players through two rounds of collective bargaining negotiations in 2013 and 2020.
+Players also said Fehr played an important role in bringing back the World Cup of Hockey in 2016 and helping shepherd them through the COVID-19 pandemic with the CBA extension that paved the way for the 2020 playoffs to take place in quarantined bubbles.

-Fehr began talking to players about a succession plan last fall when traveling around the league early in the season.
-The former head of the Major League Baseball Players Association turns 74 in July.
+Fehr was put in the spotlight last fall when a Chicago Blackhawks player who alleged he was sexually assaulted by a video coach said in a television interview the NHLPA was made aware of his case.
+An investigation recently found Fehr was not at fault for how the union handled Kyle Beach’s situation.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports